csahid/csahid/README.md

 I am a software engineer from Noumea, New Caledonia.

-I graduated from the University of Rennes 1, Rennes, France and currently working as a fullstack software engineer at Sopra Steria.
+I graduated from the University of Rennes 1, Rennes, France and currently working as a fullstack software engineer at DEVmachine.

 I mainly code in Java and Angular but I'm eager to learn other languages and frameworks (currently aiming at NodeJS and Python)